HiPP vs Holle: Which formula to choose?

-Although many mothers breastfeed initially, about 50% of them start using formula by the time their baby reaches six months of age.
-Two popular choices for baby formula are HiPP and Holle.
-Many parents have trouble choosing between them because they're THAT good!
+About 83% of parents in the U.S. will turn to baby formula.
+Two popular choices for European Organic Formulas are HiPP and Holle.
+Many parents have trouble choosing between them because they're great baby formulas!

 If you're interested in learning about HiPP vs. Holle so you can make a final decision, this guide is for you.
-Let's take a look in this Holle and HiPP baby formula guide!
+Let's take a look at this Holle and HiPP baby formula guide.

 What Are the Main Types of Baby Formula?

 Baby formula, sometimes called infant formula, is a formula that's designed to provide infants under 12 months old with the nutrients that they need to stay healthy.
-Baby formula is a replacement for breastmilk.
-Mothers can either breastfeed while using formula or use it on its own.
+Baby formula is a replacement for breast milk.
+Mothers can either breastfeed while using formula or use it on their own.

-There are a couple of different types of formula out there.
-The three main types of formula you'll find include:
+There are a couple of different types of formulas out there.
+The three main types of formulas you'll find include:

 Let's take a closer look.